Aroma Development in Champagne: The Journey from Fruit Bomb to Maturity Dream

 • Creamy textures: Butter, crème brûlée

-• Spice hints: Vanilla, light roasted aromas
+• Spice notes: Vanilla, light roasted aromas

-Tertiary Aromas: Noble Maturity (15+ Years)
+Tertiary Aromas: The Noble Maturity (15+ Years)

-Maturity characteristics:
+Maturity Characteristics:

 • Dried fruits: Raisins, dates, figs